bxrne/sat-x/README.md

     sat-x init-db-cli
     ```
     *   This will create the `satx.db` file (if it doesn't exist) and set up the necessary tables (e.g., `metrics`).

+6.  **Setup Fan Control Permissions (Raspberry Pi 5 only)**:
+    *   If you want to use the fan control feature on a Raspberry Pi 5, you need to set up proper permissions:
+    ```bash
+    sudo ./fan_permissions.sh
+    ```
+    *   This script will:
+        *   Install udev rules to automatically set correct permissions for fan control files
+        *   Set the `gpio` group as owner of the fan PWM control files
+        *   Verify your user is in the `gpio` group
+    *   After running this script, the sat-x service will be able to control the fan speed based on CPU temperature.

 ## Running the Application